 In addition to the videos featured on this page, many more Home Church videos are available on our YouTube channel.

-Home Moravian's structural history has always been a passion of lifelong Moravian and Home Church member Arthur Spaugh.
-For years Arthur, who is also a former president of Old Salem Inc., has given fascinating history tours of the church.
+Home Moravian's structural history was always a passion of the late Arthur Spaugh, a lifelong Moravian and Home Church member.
+For years Arthur, who was also a former president of Old Salem Inc., gave fascinating history tours of the church.
 He and videographer Mark Wright, with the help of several others, created this video version of the tour, first screened at Wednesday Night Fellowship in February 2017.